How we can prevent and end homelessness in Seattle and King County

-We can end homelessness in our region, but only if we unite our resources and work together.
+We can prevent and end homelessness in our region, but only if we unite our resources and work together.
 In 2020, folks with the lived experience of homelessness, service providers, nonprofits, businesses, government, and other experts developed the Regional Action Framework: our roadmap toward solving homelessness and building affordable homes in our region.

-Ending homelessness in our region involves three key strategies:
+Preventing and ending homelessness in our region involves three key strategies:

 Growing our crisis response